 Even so, all paid attractions are free of charge for children under 3 years old, and most provide a discounted ticket for children under 13 years old.
 With each attraction, I’ve linked where you can buy the tickets from Klook, which tend to be cheaper than buying on the spot.

 PS: Klook is the leading travel and experiences booking website in Asia.
 They are legit!
 I always book my activities through them as their prices are often competitive.
 You can read reviews from real people before booking.
 There is a grace period for free cancellation, usually within 24-48 hours’ notice.

 Without further ado, here are some activities you can consider taking your toddler and children to while in Singapore:

 Cloud Forest and Flower Dome

 Cloud Forest and Flower Dome are honestly great attractions for both adults and children.
-The reason why I’m grouping them together is because they are located right across from each other, and often visited together.
-They are both an enclosed, air-conditioned garden – a welcome respite in a country as hot as Singapore – that provide a space kids can safely run around in.
+The reason why I’m grouping them together is that they are located right across from each other, and often visited together.
+They are both enclosed, air-conditioned gardens – a welcome respite in a country as hot as Singapore – that provide space kids can safely run around in.

 Book tickets to Cloud Forest and Flower Dome here (be sure to select Standard ticket if you’re not an SG resident)

 Floral Fantasy is one of the newest attractions in Gardens by the bay.
 Unlike Flower Dome which focuses on live flowers, Floral Fantasy features creative flower arrangements.
 If you love flowers, you definitely have to check this one out!
 Just like Cloud Forest and Flower Dome, this place is also enclosed and air-conditioned.
 Perfect to take kids out!